Selling Foreign Property: The Ultimate Guide for US Expats

 The IRS defines a gifted home as one that is transferred to you for nothing in return or a sum less than its fair value.

 Sometimes expats want to sell a gifted home.
-However, selling a property you received as a gift has tax implications you’ll want to carefully consider so that you can maximize your profit on the sale.
+However, selling a property you received as a gift has tax implications, which you’ll want to carefully consider so that you can maximize your profit on the sale.

-Moreover, the basis value of a gifted home is usually carried over from the donor’s original basis.
-This is known as a “carryover” basis.
-As a result, if the property is sold, the taxable gain or loss will be calculated based on the original basis of the property.
+Moreover, you usually carry over the basis value of a gifted home from the donor’s original basis, known as a “carryover” basis.
+As a result, if you sell the property, you will calculate the taxable gain or loss based on the original basis of the property.
 This may be lower than the current fair market value (FMV).
 This can result in a higher taxable gain and potentially more capital gains tax liability compared to inherited property.

 Additionally, when you sell a gifted house, you’ll generally need to pay capital gains tax on the profits.
 Refer back to the table above to understand at what point you become liable for capital gain tax.